satyajeetkayal/XamarinForms-Ctracker/README.md

 # XamarinForms-Ctracker (Covid Tracker)
 Build a Basic Cross platform Native App "CTracker"  using C# language along with REST API json.
 This App shows Real Time Covid Cases Data to users.

-Here Apk file download link --->
+# The following Technologies were used to develop this application

-https://1drv.ms/u/s!AonVuqdJuR_sa2iM756vgjRVx1I?e=cE96VP
+There is Apk file download link ---> https://1drv.ms/u/s!AonVuqdJuR_sa2iM756vgjRVx1I?e=cE96VP